-- (5) Services provided to farm workers and agricultural employers through a one- stop delivery system.
-Describe the State agency's proposed strategies for: - (A) Providing a full range of employment and training services to the agricultural community, both farm workers and agricultural employers, through a one-stop delivery system.
-This includes:

-(i) How career and training services required under WIOA Title I will be provided to MSFWs through the one-stop centers; and
+- (5) Services provided to farmworkers and agricultural employers through the onestop delivery system.
+Describe the State agency's proposed strategies for- - (A) Providing the full range of employment and training services to the agricultural community, both farm workers and agricultural employers, through the one-stop delivery system. - (i) How career and training services required under WIOA Title I will be provided to MSFWs through the One-Stop Centers: